pombredanne/https-chromium.googlesource.com-infra-luci-luci-py/appengine/swarming/doc/Magic-Values.md

     variable, it will replaced by a file written to by the Swarming bot's on_before_task() hook in the Swarming server's custom bot_config.py.
 This is used by a Swarming bot to communicate state of the bot to tasks.
+*   `${SWARMING_TASK_ID}`: If found on command line argument or environment variable, it will be replaced by the value of the SWARMING_TASK_ID environment variable, which is set to the ID of the Swarming task.

 ## Swarming